 Please also refer to the following documents if you are considering residential practice:

 The dates for the upcoming summer session are April 6 through September 11, although apprentices are welcome to stay as late as September 26.

 First available date to arrive: April 6, 2017

 Last available date to depart: September 26, 2017

 Full details on the application process are available here:

 The setting at Tassajara is remote and Work Practice Apprenticeships offer no opportunity to travel except during vacations.
 Community living at Tassajara is an intense experience.
 Apprentices live in shared rooms, share meals together, work together, and often spend free time together.
 Being a part of our community requires tolerance, patience, respect, and openness to new ideas and perspectives.
 Acceptance to this program entails a commitment to collective responsibility—going the extra mile to get things done.

 The Daily Zen Practice and Work Schedule

 The daily schedule for all work-practice students at Tassajara is structured to allow regular participation in twice-daily meditation periods and chanting services, as well as a brief community-wide morning work period or “soji”.
-In addition, students are trained for and scheduled to participate in such zendo jobs as ringing the wake-up bell, lantern-lighting, and firewatch.
+In addition, students are trained for and scheduled to participate in such zendo jobs as ringing the wake-up bell and firewatch.
 All students attend weekly Dharma talks and lectures, and may attend classes given by visiting and residential teachers on a broad range of subjects throughout the summer.
 Optional half-day sittings are scheduled monthly and are open to students on their days off.

 General Daily Schedule